-Figure 3: The total energy line and potential energy diagram as shown by the Wave Function Sketcher computer program.
+Figure 6-3: The total energy line and potential energy diagram as shown by the Wave Function Sketcher computer program.

 Step 1.
 Use the physical situation to draw the energy graph and determine the boundaries.
 Now, create the wave function for each region.

-Click the "Region I" tab, and adjust the "wavelength" of the wave function in Region I (vacuum) to the value calculated above.
+Click the "Region I" tab, and adjust the "wavelength" of the wave function in Region I (empty space) to the value calculated above.
 Click the "Check" button to verify if your wavelength is correct.

-Sketch the wave function of the electron as displayed by the Wave Function Sketcher in the vacuum on the following graph and indicate the de Broglie wavelength on your sketch.
+Sketch the wave function of the electron in empty space, on the graph, as displayed by the Wave Function Sketcher and indicate the de Broglie wavelength on your sketch.